jd28/rollnw/lib/nw/smalls/docs/load-config.md

 Because sparse IDs produce array holes, rules modules should bounds-check before reading and should define the fallback value at the API boundary.

+## Structured Data Specs

+Migrated package paths are described by JSON files in the owning package's `data_specs/` directory.
+These are ordinary installed package resources: the runtime, datagen, and language server parse the same files.
+They are not compiled into C++ or copied into generated headers.
+A missing, ambiguous, or invalid required package spec aborts NWN1 profile startup.

+The private format in this tranche implements only `row_index`, `column`, and `enum`, with row `reject`, typed `default`, and `omit_row` policies.
+It has no format-version, plugin, schema-negotiation, scan, join, grid, or general dependency machinery.
+Boolean columns read `0` as false and `1` as true.
+Other integer values are malformed source data: materialization warns and coerces them to true so a source defect does not abort profile startup.
+The output's `snapshot_filename.column` is sink metadata used only by datagen; runtime identity remains the required `id` `row_index` field.

 ## 2DA Bridge